10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-The good news is that whether you are looking to retire early or later, you can find a beach town that fits your retirement budget.
+But the good news is that whether you want to retire early or wait awhile, there will be a beach town that fits your retirement budget.
+Based on current trends, here are the beach towns to avoid — as well as some more affordable alternatives.

 Hilton Head, South Carolina

-But the cost of living in Hilton Head is 8% higher than the national average.
-With even higher housing costs, 23% higher than average, it’s difficult for retirees to make their savings last.
+But the cost of living in Hilton Head is 8% higher than the national average, according to compensation data company PayScale.

 Palm Beach, Florida

 Florida has long been a relocation favorite for retirees.
-With its plentiful beaches, warm weather and numerous golf courses, it’s no surprise that over one fifth of the population is age 65 and older.
+With its plentiful beaches, warm weather, and numerous golf courses, it’s no surprise that over one-fifth of the population is age 65 and older.

 Boca Raton, Florida